jplck/devops-ticket-translation-function/README.md

 <img src="docs\images\action.png" alt="action" style="zoom:67%;" />

 Test the connection.
-If the URL is correct and the function is running you should receive a success message and you can finish the webhook.
+If the URL is correct and the function is running you should receive a success message and you can finish the WebHook.

 <img src="docs\images\test_webhook.png" alt="action" style="zoom:67%;" />

 #### Testing the translation

-To test your new translation service, go to your Project **Boards > Work** items and create a new item or open an existing one.
-If the description field is empty, add some description that you would like to translate, and hit "save" and observe your **Translated Description** field.
+To test your new translation service, go to your Project **Boards > Work** items and create a new item.
+Add some description that you would like to translate, and hit "save" and observe your **Translated Description** field.
 The translation should appear within a few seconds (2-10s).

 If no translation appears, it's time for debugging.
 Go to step 5.